 Furthermore, the SARB recognises the obligations and powers of PASA as a PSMB established with the objective of organising and managing the participation of banks and operators in the payment system.
-These include all matters affecting payment instructions as well as the rights and obligations of members of PASA.
-The NPS Act provides for the powers and duties of the SARB and PSMB regarding the settlement system.
+These include all matters affecting payment instructions as well as the rights and obligations of PASA members.
+The NPS Act provides for the powers and duties of the SARB and the PSMB regarding the settlement system.

-The operations and management of the SAMOS system are governed through the SLAs, SAMOS service agreement entered into with each participating bank, settlement agreements and PASA PCH agreements.
-A user group is also established to allow the FMI to engage participants and operators on any matter that impacts on the FMI operations.
-The PASA constitution and the regulatory framework for the NPS, including fiduciary duties of PASA Council members, are reviewed as a need arises.
+The operations and management of the SAMOS system are governed through SLAs, the SAMOS service agreement entered into with each participating bank, settlement agreements and PASA PCH agreements.
+A user group has also been established to allow the FMI to engage participants and operators on any matter that impacts on the FMI operations.
+The PASA constitution and the regulatory framework for the NPS, including the fiduciary duties of PASA Council members, are reviewed as a need arises.